MiguelCos/MSstats_labelfree_preprocessing/README.md

 You have 2 options to create your annotation file:

 - Use the `create_annotation_file.R` script created for this purpuse (*RECOMENDED*). **NOTE**: Now the script only works if every sample corresponds to a different biological replicate and for label-free samples.
+Manually create your file if otherwise.

 - Manually create your `annotation.csv` file in a spread sheet editor (such as MS Excel)